-We don’t need a reason to whip up a list of some rad books written by the best in the biz but International Women’s Day seemed a particularly appropriate time to jot down our top recommendations of late.
-We’ve got a great mix here, across fiction, nonfiction, art and history – but no matter what genre you usually gravitate towards, you’ll be wanting to add them all to your wish list.
+We don’t need a reason to whip up a list of some rad books written by the best in the biz but International Women’s Day seemed a particularly appropriate time to jot down our top recommendations.
+We’ve got a great mix here across fiction, nonfiction, art and history.
+No matter what genre you gravitate towards, you’ll be wanting to add them all to your wish list.

 Inspiration and advice from over one hundred makers, artists and entrepreneurs, compiled by the founder of Design*Sponge.
 There really is no better descriptor for this book than an endless inspiration-generator.
 Want a peek into the workspaces to some of the coolest pioneers around the world from all creative industries?
 This is for you.
 As to be expected, we particularly devoured the sections on daily rituals.

-The art book you always wanted, really, and now that you know it exists, you can’t believe you haven’t ever asked for.
+The art book you always wanted and now that you know it exists, you can’t believe you haven’t ever asked for.
 Male gaze, who?
-This hefty book is packed full of full colour photos of some of the finest representations and rendering of women in art.
+This hefty book is packed with full colour photos of some of the finest representations and rendering of women in art.
 Oh, and did we mention that all the artists are women?
 We feel like this book would do The Guerrilla Girls proud.
 It’s an absolute joy to page through.

-Keep a highlighter close by when you read this one.
-Because there are so many passages just like the one above that will stir so much within you.
+Keep a highlighter close by when you read this one as there are many passages just like the one above that will stir so much within you.
 We went through surprise, anger, indignation, shock, awe and joy just to name a few.
-Don’t let the occasional mini physics lessons woven into the narrative deter you if heavy nonfiction isn’t your thing.
+Don’t let the occasional mini physics lessons woven into the narrative deter you if heavy non-fiction isn’t your thing.
 You see right away why Hollywood had to make a movie of this; because this story of these overlooked mathematicians resurrects the American dream, even if it’s decades late.

 For our fiction aficionados out there, see a new – yet eerily familiar – portrait of female friendship in the latest work from London’s literary sweetheart.
 It begins with inseparable childhood friends who live in neighbouring council estates in northwest London.
 But time and circumstance have its way with the two girls, in ways you both predict and won’t see coming.
 Smith has a knack for drawing frustratingly flawed characters that you still can’t help but root for.